Super Friends: Justice League Unlimited

-The Ultimen, loosely based on characters created for the Super Friends, appear in the episode "Ultimatum", as allies and later antagonists to the League.
-The Ultimen consisted of Long Shadow (based on Apache Chief and voiced by Gregg Rainwater), Juice (based on Black Vulcan and voiced by an uncredited CCH Pounder in a digitally-altered voice), Wind Dragon (based on Samurai and voiced by James Sie), and Downpour and Shifter (based on the Wonder Twins and voiced by Grey DeLisle).
+The Ultimen, loosely based on characters created for the Super Friends, appear in the Justice League Unlimited episode "Ultimatum", as allies and later antagonists to the League.
+The Ultimen consisted of Long Shadow (based on Apache Chief), Juice (based on Black Vulcan), Wind Dragon (based on Samurai), and Downpour and Shifter (based on the Wonder Twins).
 They are a group of superheroes created by Project Cadmus to be loyal to the government, with Maxwell Lord as their manager.
 Additionally, they are genetically unstable and have short lifespans, being continuously cloned and implanted with false memories.